 Working Together, Sharing Responsibility

-According to the decisions made during the initial meetings of the Steering and Grants Committees, members are expected to act in a spirit of collaboration and collective responsibility.
+According to the decisions made during the initial meetings of the HLF Steering and Grants Committees, members are expected to act in a spirit of collaboration and collective responsibility.
 No member shall assume a role that enables unilateral decision-making or disregards the voices and perspectives of others.
-All decisions should be made transparently, inclusively, and in alignment with agreed-upon processes of the respective ToR.
+All decisions should be made transparently, inclusively, and in alignment with agreed-upon processes of the respective Terms of References.

 Decisions in the HLF, from Strategy to Grants

-The Steering Committee shapes the HLF’s strategic framework, ensures alignment with its global values and vision, and defines and refines the HLF as locally led funding instrument.
+The HLF Steering Committee shapes the HLF’s strategic framework, ensures alignment with its global values and vision, and defines and sharpens the HLF as locally led fund.

 The anonymous approach is intended to: